Born July 21, 1921; died December 21, 1965; age 44.

 different reproductive patterns (hermaphroditism and sexual), few chromosomes,

-less than 1000 cells, etc. and sold the idea to Brenner.
-Nigon's original C.
+less than 1000 cells, etc. and suggested C. elegans to Brenner as the

 elegans isolate from France (Bergerac) strain is infertile above 18C, so the